mk251-stack/INDE-577-Final-Project/examples/Supervised_Learning/Regression_Trees/README.md

 Key modeling decisions include:

->Limiting max depth to control variance
+- Limiting maximum depth to control variance
->Using mean squared error and mean absolute error for evaluation
+- Using Mean Squared Error (MSE) and Mean Absolute Error (MAE) for evaluation
->Tracking R² to assess explanatory power on the test set
+- Tracking R² to assess explanatory power on the test set

->The tuning process evaluates how error changes as tree depth increases.
+The tuning process evaluates how error changes as tree depth increases.
 As expected, shallow trees underfit while deeper trees begin to overfit, producing a clear minimum in test error that indicates an appropriate tradeoff point.

 # Evaluation Metrics and Results